techidaily/site-win11-tips/source/_posts/regain-audible-acuity-ending-echo-of-empty-spaces.md

  Corrupted or missing system files can sometimes cause the spacebar to decrease the volume.
 If this is really what's happening, running System File Checker (SFC) and Deployment Image Servicing and Management (DISM) scans should help solve it.

- To learn more about these powerful tools, see our guide on[how to repair corrupt Windows files with Windows' built-in tools](https://www.makeuseof.com/windows-built-in-repair-tools/) .
+ To learn more about these powerful tools, see our guide on [how to repair corrupt Windows files with Windows' built-in tools](https://www.makeuseof.com/windows-built-in-repair-tools/) .

 ## 5\.
 Update the Keyboard Driver